AmozPay/Whanos/README.md

 Deployed apps naming follows this pattern: "GITHUB_USER-REPO-BRANCH_NAME"

-The app will be available at http://K8_CLUSTER_IP/APP_NAME
+The app will be available at https://APP_NAME.k8.YOUR_DOMAIN/

-To get the accessible IP, ssh as root into jenkins instance and run the following command:

-`sudo -u jenkins kubectl --kubeconfig=/var/lib/jenkins/.kube/config --namespace ingress-nginx get services`

-TLS is not available in this version

 Ports defined in whanos.yml will be forwarded respectively to the cluster's port.

-e.g: if whanos.yml defines a port 80, then app will be accessible at  http://K8_CLUSTER_IP:80/APP_NAME
+HTTPS traffic (port 443) is forwarded to container port 80

 Default standalone apps will have container port 80 exposed

+LIMITATIONS:
+supported branch names must match domain name naming convention, for example no "@", "/", etc

 ## Deployment